MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-support.md

 > When scaling target cluster node pools up by large numbers while creating target clusters take into account available physical resources as AKS on Azure Stack HCI does not verify resource availability for parallel running creation/scaling processes.
 > Always ensure enough reserve to allow for upgrades and failover.
 Especially in very large environments these operations, when run in parallel, can lead to rapid resource exhaustion.

-If in doubt, contact your local Microsoft office for assistance or post in the AKS in the [Azure Stack HCI community] (https://feedback.azure.com/d365community/search/?q=Azure+Kubernetes).
+If in doubt, contact your local Microsoft office for assistance or post in the AKS in the [Azure Stack HCI community](https://feedback.azure.com/d365community/search/?q=Azure+Kubernetes).

 ## Next steps
 - [Storage options](./concepts-storage.md)